lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 subsets with no restrictions on the cardinality of its members is called a hypergraph.

-*Time Complexity of set operations*
+*Time Complexity of Set Operations*

   **Operation**                 **Average Case**                                **Amortized Worst Case**
   ----------------------------- ----------------------------------------------- --------------------------------